Midjourney vs ChatGPT Images vs Stable Diffusion vs Flux: AI Image Generation Comparison 2026

 Train a LoRA on your actual product photos, then generate unlimited variations—different backgrounds, angles, and settings—all matching your product exactly.

-Runner-up: Flux Pro for high-quality photorealistic shots without training.
+Runner-up: Flux 2 Pro for high-quality photorealistic shots without training, with native 4 MP and multi-reference support.

 For Game Art and Concept Design